 At the Commonwealth level, the CPRs require agencies to include relevant evaluation criteria in tender documentation to enable the evaluation of bids on a fair, common and appropriately transparent basis.
 If a procurement is above the relevant procurement threshold, the CPRs require that the tender requirements include evaluation criteria to be considered in assessing submissions.
 Value for money is usually the overarching criterion.
 The updated CPRs dated 9 December 2020 expand the 'value for money' section to reflect the government's commitment to sustainable procurement practices.

 National interest and local, social and environmental considerations are taken into account in different ways in procurement.
 Some public policy requirements are included in tender evaluation criteria.
 Others operate as a bar to doing business with the government.
 Examples of those requirements at the Commonwealth level are:

-- for procurements over A$4 million, the new requirement in Division 2 of the CPRs that officials must consider the benefit of the procurement to the Australian economy in light of the various international trade agreements to which Australia is a party;
+- for procurements over A$4 million (or A$7.5 million for construction services), the requirement in Division 1 of the CPRs that officials must consider the benefit of the procurement to the Australian economy in light of the various international trade agreements to which Australia is a party;

 - the Australian Industry Participation (AIP) National Framework, which applies to major Commonwealth government procurements (generally above A$20 million), pursuant to which, tenderers for certain Commonwealth procurements are required to prepare and implement an AIP Plan; and